Building An Automation Test Framework For Windows-Based ERP

 Keeping up with the tax updates in HRMS/Payroll systems

 Human Resource Management System is a software tool that helps businesses manage their workforce’s records, payrolls, incentives, and benefits.
-HRMS prepares tax returns, complies with tax updates, and tracks employee incomes to deductions and allowances.
+HRMS prepares tax returns, complies with tax updates, and tracks employee incomes, deductions, and allowances.
 Every transaction has an element of tax attached to it, and the HRMS assists in preventing mistakes that can result in tax underpayment or overpayment.

 Direct tax compliance and complications